IngridOrnum/semester-project-2023/README.md

 I had some trouble with the work process related to branches in sourcetree, because I by mistake merged some of the branches before being completely done with the page.
 This resulted what can look like a messy workflow.
 As a result of this I learned that I must make even more detailed issues on the github board for each page.

+## Deployment and Project Links
+* I used Vercel to deploy my project.
+[Click here to go to the project.](https://semester-project-2023.vercel.app/)

+## Licence
+This project is licenced under the MIT licence.